Interoperability Matters

 Privacy & Consent Workgroup

-Established by the Interoperability Matters Leadership Council, the Privacy & Consent Workgroup will identify initial steps to further propel the healthcare community towards supporting proper information exchange that appropriately protects privacy.
+Established by the Interoperability Matters Leadership Council, the Privacy & Consent Workgroup will propel the healthcare community towards supporting proper information exchange that appropriately protects privacy.

 Workgroup Purpose

-While information sharing has become the standard in U.S. health care, the inherently sensitive nature of health information creates significant operational challenges for health information exchange.
-The Workgroup will consider the broader needs of public and private sector stakeholders, while focusing on implementation-level and operational aspects of privacy and consent related activities.
+While information sharing has become the standard in U.S. healthcare, the inherently sensitive nature of health information creates significant operational challenges for health information exchange.
+The Workgroup is considering the broader needs of public and private sector stakeholders, while focusing on implementation-level and operational aspects of privacy and consent related activities.

 Propelling the Healthcare Community Forward

-This Workgroup will serve as a Community of Practice by convening Sequoia Project’s members and subject matter experts focused on information exchange that appropriately protects privacy.
+This Workgroup is a Community of Practice that convenes members of The Sequoia Project and subject matter experts focused on information exchange that appropriately protects privacy.

 Initial Areas of Focus